ajay109458/ComputerScienceConceptualQuestions/README.md

 4. Every path from a node (including root) to any of its descendant NULL node has the same number of black nodes.

 All operations are O(log n)

+## What is Hash table ?
+A hash table is a data structure that is used to store keys/value pairs.
+It uses a hash function to compute an index into an array in which an element will be inserted or searched.
+By using a good hash function, hashing can work well.

+### Collision
+If two get generates results into same bucket, then it is known as collision state.

+### Collision resolution techniques

+#### Open Hashing
+In case of collision, element is being stored as linked list.

+#### Closed hashing
+When there is a collision, next unfilled bucket is being searched  linearly.